watadani-byte/character-identity-protocol/docs/legal_governance.md

 CIP workflows produce a traceable chain of decisions that answers the core audit question:

-> *“Who approved what, under what constraints, and what happened when those constraints failed?”*
+> *"Who approved what, under what constraints, and what happened when those constraints failed?"*

 Each CIP session generates the following decision record:

-**Anchor Definition** — The convergence state selected as the identity baseline, with the rationale for selection (e.g., “last known high-identity state”).
+**Anchor Definition** — The convergence state selected as the identity baseline, with the rationale for selection (e.g., "last known high-identity state").

 **Gate Criteria** — The identity validation rules defined prior to generation, not derived post-hoc from outputs.